mkitt/mkitt.net/resume/resume.md

 ## Recognition

-Communication Arts magazine, The One Show Interactive, Art Director’s Club of Denver, Denver Ad Federation, Macromedia Site of the Day
+Communication Arts magazine, The One Show Interactive, Art Director’s Club of Denver, Denver Ad Federation, Macromedia Site of the Day, FWA Mobile Site of the Day

 ## Contact